enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/creating-your-first-notebook.md

 ---
 ## Content

-Open your terminal and type `jupyter-lab` if yo installed the application locally or go to [their website](https://jupyter.org/try) to open the online version.
+Open your terminal and type `jupyter-lab` if you installed the application locally or go to [their website](https://jupyter.org/try) to open the online version.

 Next, to create a new notebook go to `File - > New -> Notebook`.